 From February 1938 Nippon Salvage set to raising the six ships at Pootung, a task which proved far more difficult than had been anticipated.
 The length of time taken in raising the SUNGSHAN MARU and a Chinese steamer, the CHUNG HSING (incorporated into the fleet as HENSYAN MARU), led to the abandonment of plans to raise the passenger steamers.
 Because they were blocking the wharf facilities, they were then dismantled in situ, mostly in 1938 and 1939.
 After careful study it was decided to order from Japanese yards eight new 16-knot Lower Yangtse river steamers, to allow Shanghai/Hankou sailings at least every other day, and Nisshin's first Shanghai/Ningbo steamer, the NINGPO MARU, which was fitted with the salvaged engines from the NAN YANG MARU.
-The new river steamers, fitted with a hatch forward and derricks, represented a major improvement in transport capacity on the river; on trials HSING TUNG MARU reached 17.8 knots, significantly bettering the 15.15-knot trial speed of LO YANG MARU.
+The new river steamers, fitted with a hatch forward and derricks, represented a major improvement in transport capacity on the river; on trials HSING TUNG MARU.